ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 file.
 Having access to that file via third party tools is a major advantage to using RM.

-This utility can convert all facts(also called events) of a certain type to facts of a different type.
+This utility can convert facts of one fact type to facts of a different fact type. e.g.  "Residence (fam)" to "Residence", or "Census" to "Census 1950".
-Facts in RM come in two styles: Personal and Family.
-Personal Facts are attached to a single person while Family Facts are attached to a database family.
-A database family consists either 1 or 2 people, labeled internally as Father and Mother.
-Either the father or mother may be "unknown" and thus set to 0 in the database.
-Database families do not include any offspring.
-The utility will not create a new personal fact for a father ID=0 or add a mother ID=0 as a witness.

-Allowed conversions:
-Personal => Personal
-Family => Personal
-Family => Family

-Not allowed:
-Personal => Family

-Simply changing the fact type for an existing fact is trivial.
-Complications arise when the fact has witnesses or when a family fact is converted to a personal fact.
+Simply changing the fact type for an existing fact is trivial using SQL.
+Complications arise when a family fact is converted to a personal fact or when the fact to be changed has witnesses.

-Any conversion of a fact that already has a witness involves assigning a new role to that witness.
-That's because each fact type has a different, independent set of possible roles.
-The role's main task, besides naming the role itsef, is to control which sentence is used for the witness in a narrative report

-Family => Personal  fact conversion requires that the first person in the family (database name: Father) be assigned a new personal fact and the second person in the family (database name: Mother) be added as a witness with a particular role.
-That role is specified in the ini file as an input parameter.

-FactTypes are listed in the "Fact type list" feature found in several places in the user interface- In the Edit Person windows upon clicking the + add fact button, in the three dot menu or in th command pallet.
-The input of fact types in the ini files uses the full fact type name, not the abbreviation.
-The full name is shown in the Edit Person window.

-## Tested with RootsMagic v9.1.3
-##             Python for Windows v3.11.0
-##             unifuzz64.dll (ver not set, MD5=06a1f485b0fae62caa80850a8c7fd7c2)

-    # Facts to convert				 new fact to create
-    #  FTID	name				FTID	name			2nd person		RoleID
-    #  311	Census fam			18		Census			spouse			420
-    #  310	Residence fam		29		Residence		spouse			417
-    # 1071	Psgr List fam 		1001	Psgr List		Principal2		421
-    # 1066	Note fam			1026	Note			Principal2		416

-# consider whether the util should be more general say convert any fact tinto any other?

-# the first person in fam fact will retain the new indiv fact, the second person will be shared fact.

-# All of the roles used in the old fact must also appear in the new fact
+ConvertFact will test all of these cases and guide you.

+ConvertFact will not create new fact types or roles.
+That can't be helpfully automated and remains a task to be done by the user.

+ConvertFact can be configured to convert only a subset of the facts of a certain fact type based on the date of the fact and/or the description of the fact.

+See Notes section for further details.

 ======================================================================
 Overview